nikhil-polarapu/Sensitive-Information-Censor/README.md

-# cis6930sp24 -- Assignment1

-Name: Nikhil Polarapu \
-UFID: 16049519 \
-Email: spolarapu@ufl.edu
+# Sensitive Information Censor

-# Assignment Description
+# Project Description

-In this assignment we write a program that accepts plain text documents, detects sensitive information and censors them.
+In this project we write a program that accepts plain text documents, detects sensitive information and censors them.
 Sensitive information includes the following values.

 - Names
 - Dates